 3. The guest list.

-Aim for between two and five toddlers at your party.
-Even if you think you can handle 20 children, why would you want to?
-Is your child really, truly friends with 20 children?
-Just bear in mind that your chances of someone having (a) an allergic reaction to something or (b) a meltdown increase exponentially with every addition to the guest list.
-A small party is just as much fun -- and a lot more manageable.
+that your chances of someone having (a) an allergic reaction to something or (b) a meltdown increase exponentially with every addition to the guest list.
+A small party is just as much fun — and a

 4. Timing and activities.

-For some awful reason, many well-meaning parents plan toddler birthday parties smack in the middle of the afternoon.
-This tends to coincide with naptime.
-The combination of sugar, excitement, and overtired children is never a good one.
-Aim for a morning party -- 10 to 11:30 is great.
+overtired children is never a good one.
+Aim for a morning party — 10 to 11:30 is great.
 Ninety minutes is plenty of time, and you can split it into blocks of time for different activities.

 Kids who finish decorating their bags will usually be content to continue coloring on plain paper for at least a few more minutes.